Evolutionary State-Space Model and Its Application to Time-Frequency Analysis of Local Field Potentials: Analysis of LFP data from olfaction sequence memory study

-We also study the ``mixing'' matrix to investigate how electrodes are associated across the three frequency bands.
-From Figure~\ref{real_est_matrix}, at delta band, electrodes 1, 2, 4, 5, 7, 8 are likely to be linked in terms of large power.
-Electrodes 3, 9, 10, 11 and 12 share the lowest power.
-At alpha band, electrodes 4, 7 and 8 maintain the most power in contrast with electrodes 3, 9 - 12 that obtain the lowest power.
+We also study the mixing matrix to investigate how electrodes are associated across the three frequency bands.
+From Figure~\ref{real_est_matrix}, at delta band, electrodes T13, T14, T16, T19, T22, T23 are likely to be linked in terms of large power.
+Electrodes T15, T2, T7, T8 and T9 share the lowest power.
+At the alpha band, electrodes T16, T22 and T23 maintain the most power in contrast with electrodes T15, T2, T7-9 that obtain the lowest power.
 This pattern of association may result from the anatomical connections.
 Similarly, at gamma band, electrodes are connected in the same way as alpha band.
 We also used a cluster analysis on the entries of ``mixing'' matrix to understand the connection among electrodes.
 Similar to the results shown in Figure~\ref{real_est_matrix}, we are able to identify the same pattern in Figure~\ref{real_cluster_mixing}, through the visualization of cluster analysis.
-At delta band, electrodes 1, 2, 4 - 8 share the same pattern while 9 - 12 are in the same cluster.
-Clusters at alpha and gamma bands are roughly identical, which coincide with the results in Figure~\ref{real_est_matrix}.
+At delta band, electrodes T13, T14, T16, T19, T20, T22, T23 share the same pattern while T3, T7-9 are in the same cluster.
+Clusters at the alpha and gamma bands are roughly identical, which coincide with the results in Figure~\ref{real_est_matrix}.
 To the best of our knowledge, this approach (i.e., clustering of electrodes or nodes) has not be used previously for this kind of analysis.
 This has the potential for future explorations on synchrony among neuronal populations.
 Finally, we note here that the specific parametric AR(2) structure in our E-SSM has facilitated ease of interpretation of the oscillatory activity of these sources.

-We also examined model validation and diagnostics using the residuals.
-Sample auto-correlations (ACF) and partial auto-correlations (PACF) were computed from the residuals.
-Figure~\ref{real_diag} shows an example of those values obtained from a representative electrode.
+Model validation and diagnostics were done using sample auto-correlations (ACF) and partial auto-correlations (PACF) calculated from the residuals.
+Web Figure 9 (Supplementary File) shows an example of those values obtained from a representative electrode.
 We could easily observe the uncorrelated structure among the residuals.
 A p-value of $0.75$ based on the Ljung-Box test also provides some evidence to suggest white noise residuals and thus conclude that the proposed E-SSM fits this LFP data well.